saradiazdelser/diazdelser-TFG/README.md

 # Application of Natural Language Processing for Analysis of Science and Technology in the Biomedical Field

 ## Project Data
-For the topic modeling visualization data, please contact me.
+For the topic modeling visualization data, please refer to the following Zenodo dataset:

+> Diaz del Ser, Sara.
+(2022).
+Visualization Data for Topic Modeling in the Field of Biotechnology (Bachelor's Thesis) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.6835651